 Once a diagnosis is made for a borderline personality disorder (BPD), ongoing treatment is managed by a mental health professional.

 The most effective treatment combines support and psychological therapy.
-Medication may help in some cases, but is not the main treatment for BPD, because while it may help relieve some of the symptoms, it does not improve BPD itself.
+Medicine may help in some cases, but it is not the main treatment for BPD.
+While medicine may help relieve some of the symptoms, it does not improve BPD itself.

 - Dialectical behavioural therapy (DBT) is a treatment specifically developed for BPD and includes individual and group therapy.
 Techniques such as mindfulness are used to help manage intense and difficult feelings.